 The Lloyd Hotel’s History

 As mentioned briefly above, The Lloyd Hotel has a rather storied past.
-Built in the early 1920’s, the building was commissioned by the Royal Dutch Lloyd Shipping Company as a boarding house for Eastern European migrant workers en route to a new life the Americas.
+Built in the early 1920s, the building was commissioned by the Royal Dutch Lloyd Shipping Company as a boarding house for Eastern European migrant workers en route to a new life in the Americas.
 It all changed during WWII when the Germans used the building as a remand prison.
-In subsequent years, the building used as a detention centre for young offenders and later, as a collection of artists’ studios.
-It eventually fell into neglect and disrepair, remaining that way until the until the late 1990’s.
+In subsequent years, the building was used as a detention center for young offenders and later, as a collection of artists’ studios.
+It eventually fell into neglect and disrepair, remaining that way until the late 1990s.

 After checking in and getting the key to my room on the fourth floor, I exited the lift and came upon the long hallways pictured above.
-I’ll admit it was totally creepy and I was loving every single moment.
-The hotel also likes to encourage interaction between their guests and communal spaces are set-up in the hallways.
+I’ll admit it was totally creepy and I loved every single moment.
+The hotel also likes to encourage interaction between their guests and communal spaces are set up in the hallways.

 The Transformation Of The Lloyd Hotel

 You’re probably thinking that this place must be super expensive.
 Well, it doesn’t have to be!
-If you’re a budget traveller type, you can choose to stay in a one or two star room.
-If you roll with rock stars and the Hollywood elite, you can book yourself into a four or five star room.
+If you’re a budget traveler type, you can choose to stay in a one or two-star room.
+If you roll with rock stars and the Hollywood elite, you can book yourself into a four or five-star room.

 The Lloyd Hotel Amsterdam Restaurant

-lt’s another stylish place in the hotel, and as with everywhere else in the venue, the artist’s attention to design and detail is spot-on.
+It’s another stylish place in the hotel, and as with everywhere else in the venue, the artist’s attention to design and detail is spot-on.
 I munched on a yummy sandwich with coffee.

 The Lloyd Hotel Amsterdam Common Area